Diggers (theater): Publishing

 One of the first Digger activities was the publishing of various broadsides, which were printed by sneaking into the local Students for a Democratic Society office and using their Gestetner printer.
 The leaflets were eventually called The Digger Papers, and soon morphed into small pamphlets with poetry, psychedelic art, and essays.
 The first issue of The Digger Papers was published in Fall 1965.
 Peter Berg was one of the regular contributors to the publication.

 The Digger Papers originated such phrases as "Do your own thing" and "Today is the first day of the rest of your life."

 They often included statements that mocked the prevailing attitude of the counterculture promoted by less-radical figures like the Haight-Independent Proprietors (HIP), Timothy Leary, and Richard Alpert.
 The first paper mocked the acid community, saying "Time to forget because flowers are beautiful and the sun's not yellow, it's chicken!"
 They rarely included authors' names, though some had pseudonyms like "George Metevsky," a reference to the "Mad Bomber" George Metesky.
 (After some HIP members tried to find out who the Diggers were, Grogan and Landout responded with a telegram: "REGARDING INQUIRIES CONCERNED WITH THE IDENTITY AND WHEREABOUTS OF THE DIGGERS; HAPPY TO REPORT THE DIGGERS ARE NOT THAT.")

 The 1% Free poster, showing two Chinese Tong assassins under the Chinese character for "revolution," was thought to be demanding a 1% tithe from merchants, but that was not the case.
 The poster was a challenge, implicitly suggesting that "free" people were the minority, and inciting others to step up.

 The Communications Company (ComCo)

+Pretty little 16-year-old middle-class chick comes to the Haight to see what it’s all about and gets picked up by a 17-year-old street dealer who spends all day shooting her full of speed again and again, then feeds her 3,000 mikes & raffles off her temporarily unemployed body for the biggest Haight Street gang bang since the night before last.
+The politics and ethics of ecstasy.
+Rape is as common as bullshit on Haight Street.
+Kids are starving on the Street.
+Minds and bodies are being maimed as we watch, a scale model of Vietnam.
+(Note: This text is excerpted from a communique titled "Uncle Tim'$ [sic] Children", dated April 16, 1967.
+"Uncle Tim" is a reference to Timothy Leary.
+See image here and transcription here.)